ianrackow/Team-n0de/README.md

 # Team-n0de
-A repository for CTF write ups written by team n0de.
+A repository for CTF writeups written by team n0de.

 defund was here